UchechukwuUdenze/NHS_PostProcessing/docs/source/QuickStart.rst

     pip install git+https://github.com/Udenze-Uchechukwu/NHS_PostProcessing.git

-If you want to install an editable verson to implememt your own models or dataset you'll have to clone the repository  using:
+If you want to install an editable version to implememt your own models or dataset you'll have to clone the repository  using:

 .. code-block::